ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 #### Q10: In which which directory was the normal file located?

-for this click on the normal file look at the Packet Details Pane there you should see a row [Current working directory: ***-***] find this in the Packet Details Pane and you'll get the file size in bytes.
+for this click on the normal file look at the Packet Details Pane there you should see a row [Current working directory: ***-***] find this in the Packet Details Pane and you'll get the directory.

 #### Q11: In which which directory was the malicious file located?